juju/docs/src/en/reference-hook-tools.md

 and be told the current status message.

-Spamming the status with many changes per second is therefore rather redundant (and might be throttled by the state server).
+Spamming the status with many changes per second is therefore rather redundant (and might be throttled by the controller).
 Nevertheless, a thoughtful charm will provide appropriate and timely feedback for human users, with estimated times of completion of long-running status changes.